AztecProtocol/aztec-packages/docs/docs/dev_docs/dapps/tutorials/contract_interaction.md

 ## Next steps

-In the next and final section, we'll set up automated tests for our application using [jest](https://jestjs.io/).
+In the next and final section, we'll [set up automated tests for our application](./testing.md).